tiagolobocastro/rawfile-localpv/docs/contributor.md

  create mode 100644 docs/develop.md
 ```

-You might have noticed in the examples above I commited with `-s`.
+You might have noticed in the examples above I commited with `-s`. \
 Please ensure you always do so.
-See more [here](https://github.com/openebs/community/blob/develop/CONTRIBUTING.md#sign-your-work).
+See more information on the [contributing guide](https://github.com/openebs/community/blob/develop/CONTRIBUTING.md#sign-your-work).

 ## CI